The coloring game on matroids: A strategy for Alice

+Observe first that if the condition $(\ref{cond})$ holds and there is an uncolored element $e$ ($e\in V_i$ for some $i$), then the player can always make an `obvious' move, namely to color $e$ with $i$.
+After this move the condition $(\ref{cond})$ remains true.

-At the beginning of the game they are clearly satisfied.
-To prove that Alice can keep the above conditions let us assume that Bob has colored an element $x$ by color $j$.
-There are two possibilities.
+To prove that Alice can keep the condition $(\ref{cond})$ assume that the condition held after her previous move (let $U_i$ and $C$ be defined at this moment) and then Bob colored an element $e$ with color $j$.